lewagon/dotfiles/02-OOP/01-OO-Basics/Optional-02-Method-Missing/README.md

 end
 ```

-Then, both way of retrieving the student's name is equivalent:
+Then, both ways of retrieving the student's name is equivalent:

 ```ruby
 student = Student.new("George")